Friday, July 26, 2024

 21st century saga

-came to me upside down.
+the delivered pizza pie came to me upside down.

-the vegetarian toppings formed a red,
+the vegetarian toppings formed a red, green, black,

-saucy-side-up and began to eat it.
+and began to eat it.

-the pre-cut triangular slices varied in size
+the pre-cut triangular slices varied in size from ridiculously

-from ridiculously wide to skinny-pickle.
+wide to skinny-pickle.

-the big boys draped downward at the point
+the big boys draped downward at the point forced by their own weight

-from the top's rolling crust.
+when lifted from the top's rolling crust.

-this is the prescribed modus operandi.
+this is the prescribed modus operandi for addressing

 in full disclosure:

-“pizza pie” is a term of endearment
+“pizza pie” is a term of endearment often spoken of by

-Edward “Lilly-white” Norton,
+the 20th century sage, Edward “Lilly-white” Norton,

 and is repeated here without authorization.